superbay/knowledge/database/learning_mongodb/learning_log.markdown

 Master Slave Replication

+Questions about mongoDB sharding

+* what is problem of 'Lack of locality'

  There are a couple reasons for this.
 First, failover is completely manual.
 If the master node fails, then an administrator must shut down a slave and restart it as a master node.